jgador/loggle/README.md

 - Access the dashboard UI at `http://localhost:18888/` (default local setup does not require authentication).
 - Ports `18889` and `18890` stay exposed for OTLP and gRPC endpoints, matching Aspire defaults.
 - Update `examples/aspire-dashboard/appsettings.Development.json` if you need the dashboard to target a different Elasticsearch host or data stream.
+- ⚠️ **Experimental integration:** the current Aspire dashboard work is a persistence experiment.
+Active development happens in the fork at [jgador/loggle_aspire](https://github.com/jgador/loggle_aspire), where the Aspire-specific updates will continue to evolve.

 ## Video Tutorial